A guide to Blue Pool Bay on the Gower Peninsula

 After taking a dip in the Blue pool, my recommendation would be to chill out and enjoy the secluded beach

-Be careful when swimming in the sea and the the Loughor estuary is located just offshore and has very strong rip currents.
+Be careful when swimming in the sea as the Loughor estuary is located just offshore and has very strong rip currents.
+People have died swimming here so always be cautions and don’t go out too deep.

 You can also explore the other coastal features which are located on the headland.

+At the western end of the bay is a natural rock arch, called the Blue Pool Arch or 3 Chimneys.
 If you continue walking along the coastal path above the beach you will reach Spaniard rocks at the northern end of Llangennith.

 From here you will have magnificent views all the way down to Rhossili and Worms Head.